 After the wet winter months, your lawn may be overrun with moss and weeds that compete with the grass for vital nutrients and soil moisture.

 To kill off the moss then it is best to use an all in one lawn feed, weed and moss killer to increase the nutrient levels of the grass and therefore kills off the moss.
 Aftercut All In One is a good product to use to do this.
 Apply the all in one a few days after mowing and lightly rake out the moss once it begins to die.
 Once the moss has been removed, you will be left with bare patches in your lawn.
 It is essential to grow new healthy grass over these patches to avoid them being overgrown by moss again.
-The patches can easily be repaired using Aftercut Patch Fix, which is a blend of grass seed, feed and seeding soil.
+The patches can easily be repaired using Gro-Sure Smart Patch, which is a grass seed with special aqua gel technology that locks in essential nutrients and guarantees results.
 This is best done in the spring or autumn months.
 See our guide on how to repair patches in your lawn for more details.

 Small patches of weeds can be dealt with effectively by using Resolva Lawn Weedkiller, or by removing by hand.
 If you choose to use a weedkiller on your lawn, make sure it says ‘lawn weedkiller’ on it, as if you use a normal weedkiller you will kill all your grass.